-Depicting these numbers graphically, tells a worrying story.
-As a result of a growing demand, there is an increasing shortage of water that is either good for drinking or home and industrial use.
+Depicting these numbers graphically tells a worrying story.
+As a result of a growing demand, there is an increasing shortage of water that is good for drinking or home and industrial use.
 For this reason, why do we use perfectly good quality drinking water for our industrial processes, irrigation and toilet flushing?

 Our finite water sources need to be stretched, re-used, and ultimately better managed.
-We should also start managing the waste we generate, much better.
+We should also start managing the waste we generate much better.

-Water scarcity is not going to go away – in fact it is increasingly getting worse.
+Water scarcity is not going to go away – in fact it is getting worse.
 With a growing global population, the demand for potable water increases daily.
 In 1975, water scarcity was limited to a small number of countries in North Africa, Europe and the Middle-East.
 By 2000 water scarcity had spread to many large and densely populated countries in Asia.
-In South Africa, we moved from a water stressed country to a water scarce country, and are currently the 30th driest country in the world.
+In South Africa, we transitioned from a water stressed country to a water scarce country, and are currently the 30th driest country in the world.
 Predictions are, that by 2025, South Africa will form part of the “extreme scarcity” category.

-Even though rainfall may be unpredictable and of varying amounts, the useful application of having stored capacity available is immense.
+Even though rainfall may be unpredictable and of varying amounts, the benefit of having stored capacity available is immense.
 It is a source of water that will supplement your existing water sources, and a source that must be utilised more effectively – not just to our own advantage, but also to the advantage of our infrastructure, economy and the environment.